7. Contract details.

 9. How are bill payments used?

-- Applicable taxes: these are taxes paid to the Government for VAT / IGIC on bills and for electricity tax.
+- Taxes: These are the taxes paid to the Government for VAT or IGIC on the invoice and for electricity tax.

 This section is included in case it was necessary the clarification of some data.